david-drew/OpenVINO-Samples/UX_Samples_Guide.md

 Note: Remember to setup the environment variables when logging in, changing users, or launching a new terminal.
     `source /opt/intel/openvino/bin/setupvars.sh`

-1. Make a directory for the FP32 SqueezeNet Model:
+1. Make a destination directory for the FP32 SqueezeNet Model:

     `mkdir ~/squeezenet1.1_FP32`

-2. Go to ~/squeezenet1.1_FP32:

     `cd ~/squeezenet1.1_FP32`

 3. Use the Model Optimizer to convert an FP32 SqueezeNet Caffe model into an optimized Intermediate Representation (IR):

     `python3 /opt/intel/openvino/deployment_tools/model_optimizer/mo.py --input_model ~/Desktop/Data/models/Caffe/squeezenet1.1/squeezenet1.1.caffemodel --data_type FP32 --output_dir .`

-4. The `squeezenet1.1.labels` file contains the classes that ImageNet uses.
-This file is included so that the inference results show text in additino to confidence percentages.
-Copy `squeezenet1.1.labels` to your optimized model location:
+4. Copy the labels file to the same location as the IR model.

     `cp ~/openvino_models/ir/public/squeezenet1.1/FP16/squeezenet1.1.labels .`

+    - Tip: The labels file contains the classes used this squeezenet model.
+If this file is in the same directory as the model, the inference results will show text in addition to confidence percentages.

 5. Copy a sample image to the release directory.
 You will use this with your optimized model: